 Note: Make sure your allocation percentages (for primary and for contingent) each total 100%.

-How often should I review my beneficiary designation?
+How often should I review my beneficiary designations?

-You should review and update your beneficiary designations periodically, particularly when you experience a major life event, such as a birth, marriage, divorce, or a death in the family.
+You should review and update your beneficiary designations periodically, particularly when you experience a major life event such as a birth, marriage, divorce, or death in the family.

 Am I required to list my spouse as the beneficiary if I am married?

-If designated as beneficiary of your HSA, your spouse will not be responsible for taxes on distributions for qualified medical expenses upon inheriting the account.
+If your spouse is designated as the beneficiary of your HSA, he or she will not be responsible for taxes on distributions for qualified medical expenses upon inheriting the account.

-As beneficiary, your spouse becomes owner of your HSA, allowing him or her to:
+As the beneficiary, your spouse becomes owner of your HSA, allowing him or her to: